ajahne/blog/_drafts/2020-2-4-removing-duplicates-from-array.md

 2 | 2 | 2 | [1,2] | the element's index and the first index of this element match, so we add it to the result

 ## Conclusion
-There are numerous ways to remove duplicate from an Array and as we prepare for programming interviews!
-What other ways have you found to remove duplicates?
-Solving programming problems in preparation for my interview loops has been invaluable.
-It is worth learning these different techniques, widening our understanding of JavaScript, and leveraging our Big O understanding to build optimized solutions that will help us not only in our interviews, but on the job and beyond!

-There are numerous ways to remove duplicates from an Array and as we prepare for programming interviews!
-What other ways have you found to remove duplicates?
-Solving programming problems in preparation for my interview loops has been invaluable.
-It is worth learning these different techniques to widen our JavaScript skillset and leverage our Big O understanding to build optimized solutions that will help us not only in our interviews, but on the next job and beyond!
+There are numerous ways to remove duplicates from an Array and we explored many key solutions within this post.
+It is worth learning these different techniques to widen our JavaScript skillset and leverage our Big O understanding as we build optimized solutions that will help us not only in our interviews, but on the next job and beyond!

 Check out the additional resources below and happy coding!